djsudduth/mindmap-markdown/README.md

 [![GitHub license](https://img.shields.io/github/license/djsudduth/keep-it-markdown)](https://github.com/djsudduth/keep-it-markdown/blob/main/LICENSE)

 # mindmap-markdown
 Mindmap-markdown or mindmd converts [Simplemind](https://simplemind.eu/) mind maps to markdown pages as an additional type to Simplemind's export function.
-The script will execute on Windows, MacOS or Linux.
+Simplemind is an amazing mind mapping application that is free on mobile devices with significant capabilities to capture information.

-One of the key problems with Simplemind exports is that not all information is exported such as outer notes and relations.
+One of the key missing components with Simplemind exports is that not all information is exported such as outer notes and relations.
 Plus, having a markdown outline of the mind map allows for notetaking apps like Obsidian or Logseq to consume the outline easily.
 Mindmd will export inner and outer notes, notes on node-to-node links, embedded and linked images, urls, and relations between nodes.
 Audio files (only audio links), node colors, mindmap-to-mindmap links and icons are not exported.
+The script will execute on Windows, MacOS or Linux.

 ## Usage
 To run mindmd you need to first add your input and output paths to the `settings.cfg` file.
 However, you can simply test the script by running: